Robert Katzmann: Federal judicial service

 Katzmann was nominated by President Bill Clinton on March 8, 1999, to a seat on the United States Court of Appeals for the Second Circuit vacated by Judge Jon O. Newman.
-He was confirmed by the United States Senate by voice vote on July 14, 1999, and received commission on July 16, 1999.
+He was confirmed by the United States Senate by voice vote on July 14, 1999, and received his commission on July 16, 1999.
 He served as chief judge from September 1, 2013, to August 31, 2020.
 By appointment of Chief Justice John Roberts, Katzmann has served as chair of the U.S. Judicial Conference Committee on the Judicial Branch, as a member of the U.S. Judicial Conference Executive Committee, and as chair of the Supreme Court Fellows Commission.
 On January 21, 2021, Katzmann assumed senior status.
 Katzmann is the first federal judge to hold a doctorate in government.

 Notable decisions

 In Watson v.
-United States (2017), Katzmann in dissent decried the government’s wrongful detention of a U.S. citizen for 1,273 days, arguing that Watson should be entitled to sue the government for damages.
+United States (2017), Katzmann in dissent decried the government's wrongful detention of a U.S. citizen for 1,273 days, arguing that Watson should be entitled to sue the government for damages.

 In August 2017, Katzmann upheld the insider trading conviction of Mathew Martoma, over the dissent of Judge Pooler, who argued that the majority was improperly overruling circuit precedent.
 In June 2018, Katzmann issued an amended opinion reaching the same result, again over the dissent of Pooler.